Galbanum: Perfumes and scents

 Galbanum was highly treasured as a sacred substance by the ancient Egyptians.
 The "green" incense of Egyptian antiquity is believed to have been galbanum.
 Galbanum resin has an intense green scent accompanied by a turpentine odor.
 The initial notes are a very bitter, acrid, and peculiar scent followed by a complex green, spicy, woody, balsam-like fragrance.
 When diluted the scent of galbanum has variously been described as reminiscent of pine (due to the pinene and limonene content), evergreen, green bamboo, parsley, green apples, musk, or simply intense green.
 The oil has a pine like topnote which is less pronounced in the odor of the resinoid.
 The latter, in turn, has a more woody balsamic, conifer resinous character.
 Galbanum is frequently adulterated with pine oil.

 It is occasionally used in the making of modern perfume, and is the ingredient which gives the distinctive smell to the fragrances "Must" by Cartier, "Vent Vert" by Balmain, "Chanel No. 19", "Vol De Nuit" by Guerlain, "Quelques Fleurs" by Houbigant, as well as Silver Mountain Water by Creed, the esteemed scent of James Gandolfini used during the filming of the sixth season of The Sopranos.
 The debut of galbanum in fine modern perfumery is generally thought to be the origin of the "Green" family of scents, exemplified by the scent "Vent Vert" first launched by Balmain in 1945.
 Galbanum absolute is a brown viscous liquid which will easily resinify over time even with minimal exposure to air obtained by solvent-extraction from the gum oleo-resin of the plant.
 Its odour profile is described as ambery-green, sweet, balsamic, resinous with hints of freshness, "similar to how galbanum oil would smell when mixed with labdanum".
 It acts as a base note in perfume compositions – one of a handful of green base notes of natural origin.
 Because it is perceived as simultaneously 'green' and sweet, it finds a more specific role to create a special effect in 'Chypre green', 'floral green', 'Chypre coniferous', 'Woody Fougères' and 'Aquatic Fougères'.

+Eponymously named synthetic fragrances are galbanone (aka galbascone) [56973-85-4] & spirogalbanone [224031-70-3].
+Another one is Cyclogalbanate [68901-15-5].

 Medicinal use

 Hippocrates employed it in medicine, and Pliny (Nat.
 Hist. xxiv.
 13) ascribes to it extraordinary curative powers, concluding his account of it with the assertion that "the very touch of it mixed with oil of spondylium is sufficient to kill a serpent."
 The drug was occasionally given in more contemporary medicine, in doses of from five to fifteen grains.
 It has the actions "common to substances containing a resin and a volatile oil".
+In traditional Persian medicine, galbanum was used in preparations intended for respiratory complaints, digestive disorders, and topical applications.
 Its use is now obsolete.